Risk-aware stochastic scheduling of multi-market energy storage systems: Results

+Although the case studies in this work focus on standalone systems integrated with electricity markets, some settings may require decision-making across multiple heterogenous assets (e.g., \mbox{\citet{banerjee2024sustainable}}).
+The CvaR-constrained formulation in \mbox{\autoref{eq9}} can be extended to these integrated multi-energy systems by embedding additional coupling constraints and imposing a suitable recourse structure for joint electricity, heat, and fuel systems.
+Importantly, the CVaR term would still quantify overall downside risk, while the process model would determine how the uncertainty propagates between energy domains and storage pathways.
+Quantitative behaviour of risk-aware sizing and scheduling may differ substantially in strongly coupled systems, particularly when integration creates alternative flexibility mechanisms beyond electricity arbitrage in a single storage medium.

-The formulation described in \autoref{eq9} is deployed on the systems outlined in \autoref{sec3} with $\alpha=0.95$.
-All optimization problems and data analysis were performed on an Apple M3 Pro CPU.
-In both case studies, we restrict ourselves to the "price-taker" assumption for simplicity; however, this has been shown to be detrimental to decision-making in energy settings at scale\citep{gao2022multiscale,dowling2017multi}.
-Further, we use traditional stochastic optimization metrics like expected value of perfect information (EVPI) and value of stochastic solution (VSS) \cite{birge1982value} to assess the impact of the proposed scheme on the respective systems.
+We use traditional stochastic optimization metrics like expected value of perfect information (EVPI) and value of stochastic solution (VSS) \cite{birge1982value} to assess the impact of the proposed scheme on the respective systems.
 While these metrics do not explicitly account for the potential benefits of constraining tail risk, they can be used to quantify the sacrifice in expected cost induced by varying levels of risk aversion.
 To account for the benefit of constraining tail risk, we compute an adjusted $\mathrm{VSS}_{\mathrm{CVaR}}$ metric:

-which penalizes losses induced on the expected cost by constraining CVaR, while also accounting for reductions in tail risk by computing the differences between a stochastic problem (SP) without an active CVaR constraint $\epsilon=\infty$ to those with a CVaR constraint with bound $\epsilon$.
+which penalizes losses induced on the expected cost by constraining CVaR, while also accounting for reductions in tail risk by computing the differences between a stochastic problem (SP) without an active CVaR constraint $\epsilon=\infty$ to those with a CVaR limit at $\epsilon$.
 To compute these metrics, we also distinguish between the expected solution of the expected value problem (EEV) (i.e., optimizing the first stage subject to the expected value of uncertainty and providing the first stage-solution to solve a second stage problem) and the wait-and-see problem (WS) (i.e., the expected solution having perfect information of the uncertainties).

-The two case studies outlined in \autoref{sec3} and \autoref{sec4} are used to test the proposed scheme.
-Both case studies are optimized on a yearly horizon where an averaged price trajectory is used for the first stage and second-stage price trajectories are sampled from the distribution $\xi\sim\mathcal{N}(\mathbf{P_{obs,nom}},\sigma_\mathrm{obs}^2)$ as shown in \autoref{figextra}.
-Alternative scenario-generation methods (e.g., \citep{bounitsis2022data}) are also available in the literature.